-The amount of revenue recognized for the years ended December 31, 2023 and 2022, that included in the contract liability balance at the beginning of the periods were \$1,536 and \$260, respectively.
+The amount of revenue recognized for the years ended December 31, 2024 and 2023, that included in the contract liability balance at the beginning of the periods were \$1,384 and \$1,536, respectively.

-(w) Employees' compensation and directors' remuneration
+(t) Employees' compensation and directors' remuneration

 According to the Company's Articles of Incorporation require that earning shall first be offset against any deficit, then, a minimum of 10% will be distributed as employees' remuneration and a maximum of 2% will be allocated as directors' remuneration.
 Employees who are entitled to receive the above-mentioned employee remuneration, in share or cash, include the employees of the subsidiaries of the Company who meet certain specific requirement.
-Related information would be available at the Market Observation Post System website.

-Due to loss before tax for the years ended December 31, 2023 and 2022, no employees' compensation and directors' remuneration was recognized.
+Due to loss before tax for the years ended December 31, 2024 and 2023, no employees' compensation and directors' remuneration was recognized, related information can be accessed through the Market observation Post System website.

-- (x) Financial instruments
+(u) Financial instruments

-- (i) Credit risk
+(i) Credit risk

-- 1) Exposure to credit risk
+1) Exposure to credit risk